IceTheCoder/Passwordsy/README.md

 You can fork the project to play around with it and create a pull request to submit your suggestions.
 You can also open an issue to tell me about any problems my code might have.

 ## License
-This project is licensed under a modified version of the MIT License.
+This repository is licensed under the MIT license with an added attribution.
+In short, you must include the exact copy of this project's license in your end-user application and also mention the sections in which my code was used.
 Read LICENSE for more information.

 ## Contact
 Project Link: https://github.com/IceTheDev2/Passwordsy/